 - 10.1 Grant of Cash-Based Awards.
 Subject to the terms and provisions of the Plan, the Committee, at any time and from time to time, may grant Cash-Based Awards to Participants in such amounts and upon such terms as the Committee may determine. - 10.2 Other Stock-Based Awards.
 The Committee may grant other types of equity-based or equity-related Awards not otherwise described by the terms of this Plan (including the grant or offer for sale of unrestricted Shares) in such amounts and subject to such terms and conditions, as the Committee shall determine.
-Such Awards may involve the transfer of actual Shares to Participants, or payment in cash or otherwise of amounts based on the value of Shares and may include, without limitation, Awards designed to comply with or take advantage of the applicable local laws of jurisdictions other than the United States. - 10.3 Value of Cash-Based and Other Stock-Based Awards.
+Any such grant shall be subject to a minimum vesting period of at least one (1) year, except as the Committee may provide in the event of the death, Disability, involuntary termination without Cause, or retirement of a Participant or in the event of a Change of Control.
+Notwithstanding the foregoing, unless otherwise provided by the Committee, any such Awards granted as Full Value Awards shall not be subject to a vesting schedule.
+Such Awards may involve the transfer of actual Shares to Participants, or payment in cash or otherwise of amounts based on the value of Shares and may include, without limitation, Awards designed to comply with or take advantage of the applicable local laws of jurisdictions other than the United States.

+- 10.3 Value of Cash-Based and Other Stock-Based Awards.
 Each Cash-Based Award shall specify a payment amount or payment range as determined by the Committee.
 Each Other Stock-Based Award shall be expressed in terms of Shares or units based on Shares, as determined by the Committee.
 The Committee may establish performance goals in its discretion.
-If the Committee exercises its discretion to establish performance goals, the number and/or value of Cash-Based Awards or Other Stock-Based Awards that will be paid out to the Participant will depend on the extent to which the performance goals are met.

-- 10.4 Payment of Cash-Based Awards and Other Stock-Based Awards.
+If the Committee exercises its discretion to establish performance goals, the number and/or value of Cash-Based Awards or Other Stock-Based Awards that will be paid out to the Participant will depend on the extent to which the performance goals are met. - 10.4 Payment of Cash-Based Awards and Other Stock-Based Awards.
 Payment, if any, with respect to a Cash-Based Award or an Other Stock-Based Award shall be made in accordance with the terms of the Award, in cash or Shares as the Committee determines. - 10.5 Termination of Employment.
 The Committee shall determine the extent to which the Participant shall have the right to receive Cash-Based Awards or Other Stock-Based Awards following termination of the Participant's employment with or provision of services to the Company, its Affiliates, and/or its Subsidiaries, as the case may be.
 Such provisions shall be determined in the sole discretion of the Committee, such provisions may be included in an agreement entered into with each Participant, but need not be uniform among all Awards of Cash-Based Awards or Other Stock-Based Awards issued pursuant to the Plan, and may reflect distinctions based on the reasons for termination.